SourceBox-LLC/FineFoundry/docs/user-guide/authentication.md

 ## Runpod authentication

 If you use Runpod for remote training, FineFoundry needs a **Runpod API key**.

+**Offline Mode note**: When Offline Mode is enabled, Runpod infrastructure helpers and Runpod training are disabled.

 Create or view your key from the Runpod console (you may be redirected between domains):